FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 }
 ```

 In this case, we have the `setArmSpeed(double speed)` function to update the state of our arm.
 When this function is called, it takes in a `speed` parameter that it then stores as part of the state.
-Additionally, it will set the state, or "operating mode," of the subsystem to
+Additionally, it will set the state, or "operating mode," of the subsystem to `State.MANUAL` to ensure the arm is in the correct state.

 Unlike the previous subsystems discussed, there is no function to set the state to one of the states.
 That is because the state is already set to `MANUAL` when `setArmSpeed()` is called.

 ## Arm Manual Command

 Unlike the claw and the roller intake command files, the arm command file has a few major differences.
-First of all, we only have a single command for our arm right now since we only have one action we want to do with it right now: move it manual control.
+First of all, we only have a single command for our arm right now since we only have one action we want to do with it right now: move it in manual control.

 One of the crucial parts of this command is that it somehow has to pass a value from our XboxController in `RobotContainer` to the `Arm` subsystem to use as the speed.
 You may be tempted to try something like the following: